-The Queen is Sovereign of all the British Orders of Chivalry, each of which is directly associated with a chapel where its members have their stalls.
+The King is Sovereign of all the British Orders of Chivalry, each of which is directly associated with a chapel where its members have their stalls.
 Such chapels exist within several major churches including St Paul’s and Westminster Abbey in London and St Giles’ in Edinburgh.
 St George’s, Windsor is associated with two such chivalric orders.

 The Royal Family and the Order of the Garter

-The Queen is Sovereign of the Order of the Garter, and each June she presides over the annual Ceremony of the Order.
+The King is Sovereign of the Order of the Garter, and each June he presides over the annual Ceremony of the Order.
 This comprises a luncheon in the Waterloo Chamber followed by an afternoon service in the chapel.
 The investiture of any new Knights takes place in the Garter Throne Room before the luncheon and they are formally installed within their place in the quire during the chapel service.

 HM Queen Mary, declared 3 June 1910, died 24 March 1953

 HRH The Duke of Windsor, nominated 10 June 1911, died 28 May 1972